dbvb2k/DBVB-EAGV2-S8/REFACTORING_SUMMARY.md

 The refactoring successfully adds Telegram, Gmail, and Google Sheets integration to the Agentic AI application.
 The modular MCP architecture allows tools to be discovered and used automatically by the agent, following the existing patterns in the codebase.

+The implementation now supports **both stdio and SSE transports**:
+- Traditional stdio servers (math, documents, web search) for backward compatibility
+- SSE servers (Google Sheets, Gmail, Telegram) for enhanced capabilities

+A custom SSE client has been implemented to support FastMCP SSE transport, and the MultiMCP dispatcher intelligently routes tool calls to the appropriate transport protocol based on server configuration.

-All components follow the stdio transport protocol for consistency, and the webhook server provides the necessary interface for Telegram integration while maintaining separation of concerns.
+The webhook server provides the necessary interface for Telegram integration while maintaining separation of concerns.